NLP & Intelligent Text Systems

 Low latency | Lightweight models |

 NLP performance is data-dependent.
+Poor labelling produces confident but wrong models.

 Representative training data

-Clear labeling guidelines
+Clear labelling guidelines

 Quality checks on labels